-In these rules and guidelines the following definitions apply:

-- The law: de Wet op het Hoger onderwijs en Wetenschappelijk onderzoek (WHW, "the Higher Education and Research Act"); - Examination: the total of successfully taken preliminary examinations of all courses that make up the program concerned, possibly supplemented by an assessment of the knowledge, insight and skills of the examinee by examiners, assigned by the Examination Board: - Preliminary examination: a part of the examination through which the knowledge, insight and/or skills of the examinee with regard to a certain subject of the program is assessed.
-A preliminary examination can consist of multiple tests; - Test: a part of a preliminary examination; - Examinee: the person subject to a (preliminary) examination; - Student: a person registered at the university for receiving instruction and/or taking the (preliminary) examinations in one or more programs; - Examination Board: a board established by the Executive Board in correspondence with the law, article 7.12, which bears amongst others specific responsibility for safeguarding the quality of (preliminary) examinations: - Examiner: a staff member appointed by the Examination Board, in charge of teaching at the department concerned, or an appointed specialist from outside the university, with regard to administering and assessing preliminary examinations within the meaning of article 7.12c of the law.
-Any lecturer who appointed by Tilburg University is also an examiner within the meaning of article 7.12c of the law; - Graduation committee: a committee consisting of (at least) two examiners of the program concerned, established for the assessment of the Bachelor's or Master's thesis and signing of the Bachelor's or Master's certificate.
+- In these rules and guidelines the following definitions apply: - The law: de Wet op het Hoger onderwijs en Wetenschappelijk onderzoek (WHW, "the Higher Education and Research Act"); - Examination: the total of successfully taken preliminary examinations of all courses that make up the program concerned, possibly supplemented by an assessment of the knowledge, insight and skills of the examinee by examiners, assigned by the Examination Board; - Preliminary examination: a part of the examination through which the knowledge, insight and/or skills of the examinee with regard to a certain subject of the program is assessed.
+A preliminary examination can consist of multiple tests; - Test: a part of a preliminary examination; - Examinee: the person subject to a (preliminary) examination; - Student: a person registered at the university for receiving instruction and/or taking the (preliminary) examinations in one or more programs; - Examination Board: a board established by the Executive Board in correspondence with the law, article 7.12, which bears amongst others specific responsibility for safeguarding the quality of (preliminary) examinations; - UTQ: University Teaching Qualification (in Dutch: Basiskwalificatie Onderwijs), a quality mark for lecturers in university education, that is obtained after successfully completing a specific program. - Examiner: a staff member appointed by the Examination Board, in charge of teaching at the department concerned, or an appointed specialist from outside the university, with regard to administering and assessing preliminary examinations within the meaning of article 7.12c of the law.
+Any lecturer appointed by Tilburg University is also an examiner for the course as mentioned in the Electronic Study Guide on the understanding that the course coordinator concerned has the final responsibility regarding administering and assessing the preliminary examinations involved.
+At least the course coordinator must have obtained the UTQ, unless he or she is not obligated to obtain this qualification; - Graduation committee: a committee consisting of (at least) two examiners of the program concerned, established for the assessment of the Bachelor's or Master's thesis and signing of the Bachelor's or Master's certificate.
 Apart from the tutoring instructor (first assessor), the graduation committee consists of at least a second assessor, who is nor has been involved in the actual tutoring of the graduation research.
+In any case, the first assessor must have obtained the UTQ, unless he or she is not obligated to obtain this qualification.

-Article 3 Policy/quidelines Examination Board
+Article 3 Policy/guidelines Examination Board

-- Each examiner is required to be fully aware of the guidelines of the Examination Board with respect to exam policy and quality.
-These will be made available by the Examination Board on a special webpage. - 2.
+- 1. Each examiner is required to be fully aware of the guidelines of the Examination Board with respect to exam policy and quality.
+These will be made available by the Examination Board through a handbook published on the webpage for lecturers. - 2.
 In case of policy changes of the Examination Board, examiners will be informed via newsletter.